Parent Volunteers: the Heart of NCP!

 We hope you can find a volunteer opportunity that fits your interests.
 Please visit our Committees page to learn more.
 Friends of Northside asks every family to contribute 10 hours to Northside each year.
 Please indicate your interests in your FON Connect profile.

-- Soliciting Items for the Silent and Live Auctions associated with the March 13 Spring Benefit at the Dank Haus
+- Soliciting Items for the Silent and Live Auctions associated with the Spring Benefit

 New freshman parents, we encourage you to join us!